 Extreme diversity and growth of menaces, together with increasing network complexity, is making it very challenging for today’s security managers to identify suspicious activity.
-They require knowledge of a threat’s capabilities, resources, motives and goals – a combination commonly referred to as threat intelligence.
-As confirmed by Gartner, this knowledge helps organizations and SOCs make informed decisions on how to respond and react to any particular threat.
+They require knowledge of a threat’s capabilities, resources, motives, and goals – a combination commonly referred to as threat intelligence.
+As confirmed by Gartner, this knowledge helps organizations and SOCs perform a more thorough analysis and make informed decisions on how to respond and react to any particular threat.

 Your existing security components need help

 DNS is a critical network foundation, ensuring access to all apps and services, so it should be given high priority when it comes to securing the various components of any network.
 Many solutions for protecting users and enterprise services already exist (web proxies and next-gen firewalls being common cases), but they do not deeply filter DNS and often have major defense limitations.
 For example, web proxies regularly come up across IoT devices that don’t support proxy configurations or VoIP applications which bypass completely the web proxy.
 Fortunately for network managers, they are comforted by the fact that solutions such as proxies can be complemented with specialized DNS Security, to overcome these limitations, whilst at the same time reinforcing existing security levels.

 Combine external and internal feeds to enhance your threat intelligence solution

 Threat intelligence can be built from both external and internal sources.
 When it comes to external feeds, their quality depends largely on the refresh frequency of the feed, as well as factors such as worldwide coverage of malicious domains, control of spam and malware, and efficient handling of false positives.